SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
-            text: 'Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.In person tickets are available until 11:59 p.m.
+            text: 'Your ticket helps cover the cost of renting the conference center, technology needs, speakers and entertainers, and other administrative expenses.
+In person tickets are available until 11:59 p.m.
 CT October 1, 2021.'
       -
         type: heading
         attrs: